-\paragraph{Other reweighting-based methods.} Since we use an IPW-type estimator, this work is generally related to reweighting-based approaches for off-policy evaluation (OPE) in offline RL and contextual bandits such as marginal importance sampling~\citep{liu2018breaking,xie2019towards,uehara2020minimax,zhang2020gendice}, whose goal is to estimate the value of a policy from a pre-collected data set.
+\textit{Other reweighting-based methods.} Since we use an IPW-type estimator, this work is generally related to reweighting-based approaches for off-policy evaluation (OPE) in offline RL and contextual bandits such as marginal importance sampling~\citep{liu2018breaking,xie2019towards,uehara2020minimax,zhang2020gendice}, whose goal is to estimate the value of a policy from a pre-collected data set.
 Several works in this strand also consider policy optimization~\citep{nachum2019algaedice,lee2021optidice,zhan2022offline,rashidinejad2022optimal} with some pessimism (or conservativeness) features.
 These works operate under uniformly bounded weights, i.e., the uniform overlap condition.
 Our empirical Bernstein's inequality applies to unbounded weights, which may also be of interest for extending these works to broader settings.
 Finally, similar to our motivation,~\cite{kuzborskij2021confident} studies estimation of $Q(\pi)$ for a small number of policies $\pi$ with i.i.d.~data without uniform overlap between $\pi$ and the behavior policy.
 They use self-normalized importance weighting to trade bias for reduced variance.
-Compared with them, our work uses a different estimator, applies to adaptively collected data, and studies policy optimization over large policy classes.
-It would be interesting to see whether their ideas may lead to other construction of LCBs for our pessimistic policy learning that works also for the adaptive case. \\
+Compared with them, our work uses a different estimator, applies to adaptively collected data, and studies policy optimization instead of policy evaluation.
+It would be interesting to see whether their ideas may lead to other construction of LCBs for similar ideas as PPL that works also for the adaptive case.

 We summarize our contributions and their relation to existing literature in Figure~\ref{fig:diagram}.